 - Board of Governors

 Fed Head Yellen’s latest speech was during her August 26 Jackson Hole statement.
-I already made a detailed write-up on that, which you can read here.

 But with regard to monetary policy, Yellen’s most important statement was this (emphasis mine):

 “Indeed, in light of the continued solid performance of the labor market and our outlook for economic activity and inflation, I believe the case for an increase in the federal funds rate has strengthened in recent months.”

 She did give a few caveats, though, saying that monetary policy is data-dependent and “as ever, the economic outlook is uncertain.”
 As such, “the path of so monetary policy is not on a preset course.”

 Oh, also note that Yellen did not explicitly say that a September rate hike is in the cards.
 Moreover, Yellen’s statement was before the August NFP report when it was revealed that the U.S. economy only generated 151K jobs, missing expectations of a 180K increase.
 But then again, the reading is above 100K, so it’s still probably still good.
 After all “To simply provide jobs for those who are newly entering the labor force probably requires under 100,000 jobs per month,” according to Yellen herself in a speech last year.

 William C. Dudley